Thermodynamic Multipoles and Dissipative Conductivities in Metallic Systems: Model Calculations and Results

 \section{Model Calculations and Results}

 In this section, the formal results obtained in the previous section are examined through numerical calculations for a representative model.
-We consider the following Hamiltonian for a spin-orbit-coupling-free metallic altermagnet in the rutile structure~\cite{roig:prb2024,antonenko:prl2025}:
+We consider the following Hamiltonian for a spin-orbit-coupling-free metallic altermagnet in the rutile structure~\cite{roig:prb2024,antonenko:prl2025}, which provides a minimal spin-conserving model suitable for discussing finite charge and spin conductivities:

 where $\hat{\tau}_i$ and $\hat{\sigma}_i$ denote the Pauli matrices acting in the sublattice and spin spaces, respectively. $t_{x,\bm{k}}$ and $t_{z,\bm{k}}$ represents the inter- and intra-sublattice hoppings, respectively, and $J$ denotes the magnitude of the magnetic moment localized at each sublattice.
 The coefficients entering the Hamiltonian are given by